 A capsule with around 8-13 pieces is ideal.
-This is a mix of both tops and bottoms or single pieces like your signature dress!
+This is a mix of tops and bottoms and single pieces like your signature dress!

 Lay out all of the clothes on a clean bed.
 One outfit at a time, figure out what you’d need to make it work.
 Take your jeans and find at least 2-3 tops to style them with (complete with the scarf, earrings, and shoes you’d wear.)

 It might (and should) mean using items you already have in your wardrobe.
 Having a capsule wardrobe for travel doesn’t mean you need to run out and get all new clothes.
 Quite the opposite!
 By having this go-to arsenal of ensembles, you’ll likely spend less each season chasing the latest fashion options on the rack and opting instead for your classics that work!

 Items chosen for this capsule are high quality and not found in the fast fashion world of big box stores.
 This decision was made based on quality, performance, and the need for reliable gear.
 There is a time and place for a bargain, but when only a dozen items are in your pack, you need all 12 working for you!

 Once you’re able to find at least four outfits (with one being something a little more dressy) you’re ready to start fitting it into your carryon suitcase.